arp242/spamdb-curses/README.markdown

-Project status: Finished (it does what it needs to do and there are no known bugs).
+Project status: finished (it does what it needs to do and there are no known bugs).

 -----------------------------------------